 MYTH >>> Pansexual means you have no preference and are attracted to everyone

 I wanted to write this blog to help clarify what these words mean and help fellow counsellors and their clients.

-A disclaimer here, I am neither bisexual nor pansexual.
-However, I have worked with hundreds of bi and pan clients over my career and so have a good understanding of what these identities mean through my training and counselling experience.
+A disclaimer here: I am neither bisexual nor pansexual.
+However, I have worked with hundreds of bi and pan clients in the course of my career, and so have a good understanding of what these identities mean through my training and counselling experience.